 Store Peanut Butter Heath Cupcakes in an airtight container; will keep for 3+ days.

-Store Chocolate Buttercream in airtight container in refrigerator for 1+ weeks.
+Store Chocolate Buttercream in an airtight container in the refrigerator for 1+ weeks.
 When you are ready to use, bring to room temperature and re-whip; adding milk as needed.

 ¹ For a creamy buttercream use pure cane sugar powdered sugar.
 If it doesn't say "pure cane sugar" it is beet sugar, which can leave buttercream gritty.